The Moon on a Rainy Night: Characters

-A first-year high school student, she sits next to Saki in class.
+A first-year high school student who sits next to Saki in class.
 She has sensorineural hearing loss and wears a hearing aid.
-Being the child of a piano instructor and a conductor she grew up loving music and playing the piano, but gave up playing when her hearing loss started in fifth grade.
-She is perceived as unapproachable by her classmates.
+She grew up loving music and playing the piano, but gave up playing when her hearing loss started in fifth grade.
+She prefers to keep her distance from others because she fears that they will judge or abandon her, but gradually comes to accept Saki.